Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/delay_oscillator.md

 ```
 ![oscillator3](../assets/oscillator3.svg)

-If we want to see how the mean of $Y$ varies with respect to the mean of $X$, we will find the following oscillatory orbit in the phase diagram.
+If we plot how the mean of $Y$ varies with respect to the mean of $X$, we will find the following oscillatory orbit in the phase diagram.

 ![oscillator4](../assets/oscillator4.gif)